nystudio107/craft-imageoptimize/docs/docs/using.md

 This leverages native browser lazy loading of images, without the need for additional JavaScript code.

-You'd typically want this for "below the fold" images that the browser can load lazily as needed.
+You’d typically want this for "below the fold" images that the browser can load lazily as needed.

 ```twig
     {% set asset = entry.myAssetField.one() %}